Planning, prerequisites and firewall ports for your Microsoft Teams integration

 By default, Azure Resource Manager virtual machine cores have a regional total limit and a regional per series limit, that are enforced per subscription.
 Typically, for each subscription, the default quota allows up to 10-20 CPU cores per region and 10-20 cores per series.

-You can deploy Teams Connector in the standard Azure commercial cloud, or where necessary for specific compliance requirements, in the Azure US Government environment.
+You can deploy Teams Connectors in the standard Azure commercial cloud, or where necessary for specific compliance requirements, in the Azure US Government environment.

-Note that you can deploy Teams Connector in Azure US Government in combination with a commercial Teams environment or a Teams GCC environment.
-But, for Teams GCC High environments, Teams Connector must be deployed in Azure US Government.
+Note that you can deploy Teams Connectors in Azure US Government in combination with a commercial Teams environment or a Teams GCC environment.
+But, for Teams GCC High environments, Teams Connectors must be deployed in Azure US Government.

 The Teams Connector must be hosted in the Arizona or Texas Azure regions for GCC High.
 The Virginia Azure region does not support the hosting of the Teams Connector for GCC High.